Poker Hand Rankings: Complete Guide with Probabilities and Odds

 Odds of Hitting a Full House on the Flop | 0.14% (1 in 694) | 0.20% (1 in 500) |

-A Flush consists of five cards of the same suit in any order (e.g., A♣ 10♣ 8♣ 5♣ 2♣).
+A Flush in poker consists of five cards of the same suit in any order (e.g., A♣ 10♣ 8♣ 5♣ 2♣).
 Similar to a Full House, not all Flushes are created equal!
 A higher Flush always beats a lower Flush.
 The ranking of the Flush is determined by the highest card in the hand.
+A Flush also beats all lower-ranked poker hands.

-For example, if you hold K♥ 9♥ 7♥ 4♥ 3♥, and your opponent has A♥ 10♥ 8♥ 5♥ 2♥, their Flush would win because the Ace is higher than your King.
-So even though both hands are Flushes, the one with the highest top card wins, making it crucial to assess your Flush carefully if there’s a chance someone else has a higher one.
+For example, if you hold K♥ 9♥ + 7♥ 4♥ 3♥, and your opponent has A♥ 10♥ + 7♥ 4♥ 3♥, their Flush would win because the Ace is higher than your King.
+So even though both hands are Flushes, the one with the highest top card wins.
+Suited connectors often make flushes, but risk being beaten by higher flushes.

-In Texas Hold’em, the odds of being dealt this hand are 1 in 508.
+In Texas Hold’em, the odds of getting this hand are 1 in 508, provided the hand goes all the way to the river.

 Stage of the Game | Texas Hold’em Odds | Omaha Odds |